International forum: Don’t expect cheap money to do it all

-FRANKFURT, Germany (AP) — Stocks have risen on expectation of more help from central banks, but an international forum of central bankers warned Sunday that monetary authorities like the global economic recovery can’t just rely on more support from the likes of the U.S. Federal Reserve and the European Central Bank to get past its current shaky stretch.
+FRANKFURT, Germany (AP) — Stocks have risen on expectation of more help from central banks, but an international financial forum warned Sunday that the global recovery can’t just rely on support from the likes of the U.S. Federal Reserve and the European Central Bank to get past its current shaky stretch.

 The admonition from the Bank for International Settlements comes as the Fed and the ECB are signaling that more stimulus could be on the way.
 That message from Fed chair Jay Powell and ECB head Mario Draghi has helped send stock higher in Europe and the S&P 500 in the U.S. to a record high.